mswjs/data/README.md

 > See the [Recipes](#recipes) for more tips and tricks on data modeling.

+Note that **each model must have a primary key**—a key which value is a unique string representing the entity.
+You can define a primary key by wrapping the value for that key in the `primaryKey` helper function exported by the library.

 ### Integrate with mocks

 Although this library can be used standalone, it's specifically fine-tuned to integrate with [Mock Service Worker](https://github.com/mswjs/msw) to compose an unrivaled API mocking experience for both testing and development of your JavaScript applications.